hubsMIT1/youtube-clone/README.md

 # youtube-clone

 - Clone the repo
-- Type the commond to run
+- Type the following command to run
 ```
 cd frontend
 npm install